NordicESMhub/GEO4962/_episodes/04-analyse-simple_case.md

 # Visualization with psyplot

-Start a new **python3** notebook on your Jupyter and type the following commands.
+Start a new **python3** notebook on your JupyterHub and type the following commands.

 <font color="green">On jupyter:</font>